hscells/ir-kit/README.rst

 Dealing with trec-related files is done using the ``trec`` package.
 This package contains classes for dealing with qrel files, trec run files, and trec result files.

+Additionally, the ``query`` package contains classes and functions for working with queries.
+Initially, there is just ElasticSearch, but maybe more can be added later (?).